zwizwa/asm_tools/README.md

   - https://hackage.haskell.org/package/ivory

-  - And many other Haskell and non-Haskell projects generating C, and of course the Rust programming languages
+  - And many other Haskell and non-Haskell projects generating C, and of course the Rust programming language.

 So what is it?
-This project explores the idea of *substracte independence* for low level control and signal processing problems.
+This project explores the idea of *substrate independence* for low level control and signal processing problems.
 I am essentially using only one trick: http://okmij.org/ftp/tagless-final/index.html, which in my adaptation